ishita-sadhukhan/Telecom-Customer-Churn/README.md

 **10. Payment method** - 30% of the client base has opted for payment in Electronic Check payments, however almost 45% of them has churned.
 Electronic-Check Payment customers can be offered with options of automatic payment modes such as Credit Card payments or Bank Transfer which has much lower churning rate
 ![image](https://user-images.githubusercontent.com/49127037/140001972-a87c3f42-d91f-4c68-97ff-e912564bc51c.png)

+# Feature Engineering and Data Preprocessing
+In this notebook I have tried following things :

+* Created few features with the help of existing features , so as to derive more information to feed into the model .
+I have also created few graphs for data visualization to see how this new features are defining the price of the house
+* Created dummy variables for the categorical features.
+* A heatmap of the correlation between price and other features is produced to understand which features are highly correlated with price

+## Features used for the model
+The important features which are used in building models are # of bedrooms, area of the living room, location of the homes in the County, age of the buildings etc. As we have seen from the data exploration, these features have significant importance in terms of pricing of a house and thus can contribute in predicting future house price.